jwhitham/HeadlessDoom/BUGS.md

 shows two instances of the effect on a STEP5 texture.
 They are highlighted in pink (Doom color 0xff).
 The left pixel would normally be taken from the top of the next column, which is a valid memory location.
-The right pixel would be taken from uninitialised memory outside of the texture, and might have any value.
+The right pixel would be taken from uninitialized memory outside of the texture, and might have any value.

 This problem is not limited to short columns. `R_DrawColumn` may also